 \section{Introduction}

-Economic agents encounter random insurable losses that are independent of risky asset returns.
-An agent’s optimal response will be to manage this insurable loss through insurance to minimize a potential loss by simply paying a premium in advance to the insurer to receive additional revenue in the event of a loss or accident (i.e. negative monetary shocks).
-Such arrangements are common, however, these insurance premiums are costly and they reduce the utility that can be derived from saving or consuming.
+Durable consumption goods, such as houses or automobiles, are exposed to damages from events like natural disasters.
+A natural response for a risk-averse agent is to manage such losses by purchasing insurance, thereby exchanging the random loss for a certain premium.
+In this way, the potential loss may be minimized by simply paying a premium in advance to the insurer who will compensate the agent in the event of a loss or accident (i.e.\ negative monetary shocks).
+Although such arrangements are common, the insurance premiums are costly, and they reduce the utility that can be derived from saving or consuming.
 This motivates the agent to follow a self-insurance strategy by accumulating buffer wealth.
-However, absorbing a large loss in the absence of insurance diminishes utility, current consumption and future utility from the bequest function. \citet{Mossion1968} showed that full insurance coverage is not optimal when the premium includes a positive loading. \citet{arrow1971} showed that it is optimal to purchase a detectable insurance on aggregate wealth when a positive loading premium is charged.
-Such classic literature is concerned with the case of a single insurable asset without consumption in a static model setting.
+However, absorbing a large loss in the absence of insurance could decrease utility, current consumption, and future utility from bequests. \citet{Mossin1968} showed that full insurance coverage is not optimal when the premium includes a positive loading. \citet{arrow1971} showed that it is optimal to purchase a deductible insurance contract on aggregate wealth when a positive loading premium is charged.
+This strand of classic literature is concerned with the case of a single insurable asset in a static model setting without considering consumption.
 Therefore, the agent implicitly transforms the corresponding loss into reduced consumption or savings.
-Continuous-time models enable us to capture the interaction between the risk of loss and consumption.
-In a dynamic setting by extending \citet{Briys1986} analysis, \citet{moore2006} showed that the optimal insurance is a deductible insurance for a risk-averse investor. \citet{Perera2010} examined the demand for insurance in a continuous-time frame by applying the martingale approach to \citet{moore2006}.
-In this analysis we assume that the market consists of a well established insurance market.
-This paper is related to a number of strands in the deductible insurance scheme literature including, but not limited to, \citet{arrow1971}, \citet{Mossion1968}, \citet{Briys1986}, \citet{gollier1994}, \citet{gollier1995}, \citet{touzi2000}, \citet{moore2006}, and \citet{Perera2010}.
+Continuous-time models capture the interaction between the risk of loss and consumption.
+In a dynamic setting extending the analysis in \citet{Briys1986}, \citet{moore2006} showed that an optimal insurance is a deductible insurance for a risk-averse investor. \citet{Perera2010} examined the demand for insurance in a continuous-time modelling framework by applying the martingale approach to \citet{moore2006}.